How to Set Goals, Measure, and Teach Social Emotional Learning Skills in a School Setting

 How To Teach Social Emotional Learning Skills

 Teach the skills that children show deficits in.
-You can easily develop a folder system that has activities based on grade level and the social emotional standard you are working on.
-I highly recommend Teachers Pay Teachers as a resource.
+You can easily develop a folder system that has activities based on grade level and the social emotional standard you are working on. ** Please be aware that neurodivergent children have neurodivergent social skills.
+It is damaging to them to teach them to mask neurodivergent traits.
+Consult with an autistic therapist if you need help figuring that out.** I highly recommend Teachers Pay Teachers as a resource.
 This is the part where your therapy skills come into play and the area that is the fun and easy part of school social work! *Word to the wise make sure your student is able to use these skills outside of your office (can they use them in the classroom, at home, etc?).